 In the oldest versions of the story, Delphi was guarded by Python, a great earth-serpent born of Gaia, who terrorised the surrounding country.
 Apollo, still a youthful god, travelled to the site, shot the serpent with his arrows and took possession of the sacred spring and prophetic seat.
 From that moment Delphi became his own, home to the priestess who spoke his prophecies, and the sanctuary grew into one of the most revered religious centres in Greece.
 The games were established as commemorative contests, part funeral rite for the slain Python and part triumphant celebration of Apollo’s mastery, and the fame of the site drew pilgrims to the Oracle of Delphi for centuries.
 Myth and ritual were thus woven together from the very beginning.

 At first the Pythian festival was chiefly a musical one, centred on a hymn sung to Apollo in memory of his victory.
 In time the organisers reorganised and expanded the programme, adding a full slate of athletic and equestrian events and setting the festival on its four-year cycle.
-Crucial to its success was the sacred truce: heralds travelled across Greece announcing the games, and warfare was suspended so that competitors and spectators could journey to Delphi in safety.
+Crucial to its success was the sacred truce: heralds travelled across Greece announcing the games, and warfare was suspended so that competitors and spectators journeyed to Delphi in safety.
 This protected passage allowed even rival cities to meet peacefully at the sanctuary.
 That blend of solemn music and hard-fought sport shaped the distinctive programme of events that followed.

 What events were held at the Pythian Games?